 Do you know which forms or overlays you will have to change for the new year?
-There are always minor changes in the tax forms you need to send, but if you have contract workers, you should be aware that this year there is a different form for non-employee compensation (1099-NEC instead of 1099-M).
+There are always minor changes in the tax forms you need to send, but if you have contract workers, you should be aware that there is a different form for non-employee compensation (1099-NEC instead of 1099-M).

 Question: What other files need to be updated when changes are made to a form or overlay?

 Answer: It depends on the complexity of the updates.
 Following is a guide on the items to consider when updating assets such as overlays.

 If the layout of the form is not being changed, but the name of the form or overlay changes, then you need only change one of the following:

 • Your composition system setting that calls the form or overlay and places it on the page.